Daylight saving time in Canada: British Columbia and Yukon

-On March 31, 2006, British Columbia added parts of March and November to its daylight saving period after the United States passed the Energy Policy Act of 2005.
+Most of British Columbia (BC) and all of Yukon functionally follow Mountain Standard Time (UTC−07:00) and do not observe DST.
+British Columbia calls its time zone Pacific Time, while Yukon calls its observance Yukon Standard Time.

+In 2020, Yukon abandoned seasonal time changes, moving to year-round UTC−7.

+On March 2, 2026, British Columbia premier David Eby announced the end of daylight saving time for the majority of the province, which will see the bulk of the province observe permanent UTC−7, a time observance identical to the Peace River region and neighbouring Yukon.

 Manitoba

 Time in Manitoba, all of which runs on Central Time, is dictated by the province's Official Time Act.

 In 1916, Brandon and Winnipeg became two of seven cities in Canada to use daylight saving time before 1918, by local ordinance.

-On October 20, 2005, Manitoba added parts of March and November to its daylight saving period, following the United States' Energy Policy Act of 2005.
+On September 17, 2026, Manitoba announced they would stay on permanent daylight time and no longer change their clocks twice a year, resulting in an offset equivalent to Eastern Standard Time (UTC–05:00).

 Nunavut

 The territory of Nunavut has three time zones: Mountain Time in the west, Central Time in the centre and, Eastern Time in the east.
 Daylight saving time is observed throughout Nunavut except for Southampton Island, including Coral Harbour, and Eureka, which is a permanent research station on Ellesmere Island; both remain on Eastern Standard Time year-round.

-On February 19, 2007, Nunavut added parts of March and November to its daylight saving period after the United States passed the Energy Policy Act of 2005.

 Ontario

 Most of Ontario uses DST.
 Pickle Lake, Atikokan, and New Osnaburgh are three communities within the Central Time Zone in northwestern Ontario that observe Eastern Standard Time year-round.

 Ontario was the site of the first municipality in the world to enact DST: Port Arthur on July 1, 1908.
 Similarly, Hamilton subsequently became one of seven cities in Canada to use daylight saving time before 1918, by local ordinance.

-On October 20, 2005, Ontario added parts of March and November to its daylight saving period after the United States passed the Energy Policy Act of 2005.
 In November 2020, the Legislative Assembly of Ontario passed Bill 214, the Time Amendment Act, 2020, which will establish year-round observation of daylight saving time.
 However, the act does not come into force immediately but takes effect on a day to be named by proclamation of the Ontario lieutenant governor under the advisory of the province's attorney general.
 That is intended to avoid moving to a different time zone from the one that is used in Quebec or New York.